HenryG-code/RobotArm/README.md

 # RobotArm
-Repository for robot arm picking and placing
+Repository for robot arm picking and placing.
 This project aims to create the logic for a robot arm to sort object based on input from a object detection system model.